jdiazpena/particle-counter-spel/README.md

 prototype particle counter.

 > **Project status:** prototype and research use.
 The repository is not yet a
 > build-ready release.
-In particular, the analog-front-end schematic and PCB
+The plotting pipeline has a known altitude-column
-> contain different component values, and the plotting pipeline has a known
+> mismatch, and reproducible build/test environments have not yet been
-> altitude-column mismatch.
-Review [Known issues](docs/known-issues.md) before
+> recorded.
+Review [Known issues](docs/known-issues.md) before manufacturing
-> manufacturing hardware or processing measurements.
+> hardware or processing measurements.

 ## System overview